RakhithJK/wazuh-wazuh-qa-wiki/Documenting-tests-using-the-`DocGenerator`-tool.md

 </p>
 </details>

-The below tables show the allowed fields for these blocks along with the data type and possible values for these fields:
+The below tables show the allowed fields for these blocks along with the data type and example values for these fields:
 #### Module block

 | Name | Type | Requirement | Description | Example case |